AVR003/CommtelNetworks-portal/README.md

-# CommtelNetworks Portal
+# Nexus Portal

 A full-stack authentication and user profile system built with **Rust (Axum)**, **React**, **Keycloak (OpenID Connect)**, and **PostgreSQL**.
 Built during my internship as a mentor-assigned project to design a production-style identity and profile management flow from scratch.

 ## Overview

-CommtelNetworks Portal separates identity management from application-specific data: Keycloak owns authentication and core identity (login, registration, tokens), while PostgreSQL stores custom profile data tied to each user.
+Nexus Portal separates identity management from application-specific data: Keycloak owns authentication and core identity (login, registration, tokens), while PostgreSQL stores custom profile data tied to each user.
 The backend bridges the two, exposing a clean API the React frontend consumes.

 ## Architecture